ihmeuw/vivarium/docs/source/tutorials/interactive.rst

 At bare minimum, a simulation consists of a set of components.
 Frequently, we'll also provide some configuration data that is used to parameterize those components.
-We'll talk about two ways to set up simulations.
+We'll talk about three ways to set up simulations.

 The totally manual way
 ++++++++++++++++++++++